OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### Dumping the storage section

-The storage section of a GP2040-CE board starts at `0x101FE000`.
-A current limitation of the **visualize-storage** tool is that it can only read the Protobuf serialized data, not the footer that is also used as part of the storage engine.
+The storage section of a GP2040-CE board is a reserved 8 KB starting at `0x101FE000`.
-As such, currently, the binary is expected to be truncated slightly.
-This will be improved to read the storage footer in the near future, but for now, know your `picotool` invocation will be slightly different.

 To dump your board's storage:

 ```
-% picotool save -r 101FE000 101FFFF4 memory.bin
+% picotool save -r 101FE000 10200000 memory.bin
 ```